drewwyatt/flask-env-example/README.md

 FLASK_ENV=development
 ```

-Locally, I also haave a `.env` file, that is not seen in this repo, because it is [`.gitignored`](https://github.com/drewwyatt/flask-env-example/blob/master/.gitignore#L2).
+Locally, I also have a `.env` file, that is not seen in this repo, because it is [`.gitignored`](https://github.com/drewwyatt/flask-env-example/blob/master/.gitignore#L2).
 It looks like this:

 ```dotenv
 MY_SECRET_VARIABLE="This is a secret variable set on my local machine"